erhant/circomkit/README.md

 npx circomkit setup circuit [ptau-path]
 ```

 Circuit-specific setup optionally takes the path to a PTAU file as argument.
 If not provided, it will automatically decide the PTAU to use with respect to constraint count, and download it for you!
-This feature only works for `bn128` curve.
+This feature only works for `bn128` prime.

 Some actions such as generating a witness, generating a proof and verifying a proof require JSON inputs to provide the signal values.
 For that, we specifically create our input files under the `inputs` folder, and under the target circuit name there.
 For example, an input named `foo` for some circuit named `bar` would be at `inputs/bar/foo.json`.